Study Materials for 2023 CFA®, FRM®, Actuarial, GMAT® and EA® Exams

 NPV and IRR Comparison

-For independent, conventional projects, the decision rules for the NPV and IRR will both draw the same conclusion on whether to invest or not.
+For independent, conventional projects, the NPV and IRR decision rules will draw the same conclusion on whether to invest.
 However, in the case of two mutually exclusive projects, sometimes the decision rules will draw different conclusions.
-For example, project X might have a larger NPV than project Y, but project Y might have a larger IRR.
-This conflict usually stems from differences in the cash flows of the two projects, which leads to a different ranking between the NPV and IRR.
-Whenever this conflict arises, the NPV and not the IRR should be used to select which project to invest in.
+For example, project X might have a more significant NPV than Project Y, but Project Y might have a larger IRR.
+This conflict usually stems from differences in the two projects’ cash flows, leading to a different ranking between the NPV and IRR.
+Whenever this conflict arises, the NPV, not the IRR, should be used to select which project to invest in.

 Another circumstance that may cause mutually exclusive projects to be ranked differently according to NPV and IRR criteria is the scale or size of the project.